Advertisement

 Read more…

-Praa Sands, a mile long south-west facing stretch of sand, dunes and rock outcrops at either end.
-Very much a family beach with good clean water and swimming.
-For surfers, the beach has a better swell than its more sheltered neighbours, best in the winter, but this is well known and you may have heavy competition for the waves on
+Praa Sands, is a mile-long (1.5km) south-west facing stretch of sand, dunes, and rock outcrops at either end.
+Very much a family beach with plenty of space, good surfing, and swimming.
+For surfers, the beach has a better swell than its more sheltered neighbours, but this is a well-known surfing beach and can be busy on a good day in

 Read more…